chg-training/chg-training-resources/docs/statistical_modelling/introduction/some_distributions.md

 This bits can look complicated but the **don't depend on $x$**.
 In fact, they are just **normalising constants**: their purpose is to ensure the distribution sums to $1$ over all the possible values of $x$.

 **Question**.
-However, the expression $n \choose x$ in front of the binomial isn't a normalising constant in the same why - why not?
+The expression $n \choose x$ in front of the binomial isn't a normalising constant in the same way - why not?

 :::